Utah Tech University: Student life

-Utah Tech University's Student Association (UTSA) is a federated student administrative body overseeing the functions, funding, and promotion of official student organizations.
+UT's Student Association (UTSA) is a federated student administrative body overseeing the functions, funding, and promotion of official student organizations.
 Executive and legislative power is primarily vested in an elected Executive Council, the President's Cabinet, and the Student Senate.
 Student clubs interact with the UTSA governing bodies primarily through non-elected Club Representatives.
 Club Representatives work on behalf of the following organizational categories: Academic Clubs, Student Organizations, Non-Traditional Clubs, Multicultural and Diversity Clubs, Health Science Clubs, and Athletic and Recreation Clubs.
 All Executive Council members and most Managers receive some sort of financial aid in return for their work.

 Various responsibilities fall to UTSA including the planning of most on-campus events, charity and service work, and relations between university students and the school's faculty and surrounding community.
 Any student is able to apply for any position in UTSA, and if chosen is asked to maintain good academic and community standing, while abiding by the university's other rules and bylaws.

 The UTSA Inter-Club Council (ICC) comprises all the university club presidents and UTSA's Club Council.
 ICC meetings are held bi-weekly and club presidents are encouraged to attend.

 Utah Tech University has over 85 clubs for students to join, including the Hiking Club, Japanese Culture Club, Trailgazers Astronomy Club, and the Healthy Trailblazers Coalition.

 Housing

-Utah Tech provides students with single student and family student housing options.
+UT provides students with single student and family student housing options.
 Single student housing includes Campus View Suites I, Campus View Suites II, Abby Apartments, and Chancellor Apartments.
 Family student housing includes Tech View Apartments and Morgan Apartments.
 Campus View Suites I & II offer students access to a fitness room, community kitchens, a basketball court, a pickleball court, a sand volleyball court, barbecue areas, a hammock garden and Brooks’ Stop Grill & Market.
 Campus View Suites III is set to open in fall 2024 to accommodate the growing student population.